 Mentorship in HEAL Support Groups

-Support for newer members beyond group meetings.
+Supports newer members outside of regular group meetings.

 Research shows one-on-one support can boost group participation and healing outcomes.